jverzani/ImplicitEquations.jl/README.md

 - for `Winston`, the function  `wgraph` does the work,
 - for `PyPlot`, the function  `pgraph` does the work, and
 - for `Gadfly`, the function  `ggraph` does the work,
-* For rendering with `Cairo` and `Gtk`, a function `cgraph` is exported, but no `plot` method is introduced
 * For rendering with `Patchwork`, the `pwgraph` function is exported, but no `plot` method is introduced
+* For rendering with `Cairo` and `Gtk`, a function `cgraph` is exported, but no `plot` method is introduced (not quite right)

-This packages borrows the `Jewel.@require` macro to conditionally load modules.
-Except for `Cairo`, the plotting packages can be loaded before or after `ImplicitEquations`.
-For `Cairo`, the package must be loaded prior, as otherwise a conflict between `Tk` and `Gtk` can arise.
+This packages use the `Requires.jl` package to conditionally load modules.
+In theory the plotting packages can be loaded before or after `ImplicitEquations`, though in practice that can raise errors. arise.

 ## Alternatives

-Many plots are simply a single level of a contour plot.
+Many such plots are simply a single level of a contour plot.
 Contour plots can be drawn with the help of the `Contour.jl` package.
-They are implemented directly in `Gadfly`.
+They are implemented directly in `Gadfly` and `PyPlot`.

 The `SymPy` package exposes SymPy's `plot_implicit` feature that will implicitly plot a symbolic expression in 2 variables including inequalities.
-The algorithm there also uses interval arithmetic, as possible.
+The algorithm there also follows Tupper and uses interval arithmetic, as possible.

 ## TODO